Idaho Falls Dentures & Partials

 Dr. Mudrow and the rest of team here at Mudrow Family Dental: Cosmetic and Biocompatible Dentistry are glad to offer denture services in our office.
 But what are dentures?
-Well, simply put, dentures are a removable dental structure that is used to replace missing teeth.
+Well, simply put, our Idaho Falls dentures are a removable dental structure that is used to replace missing teeth.

 At some point, many dental patients find that their natural teeth simply aren’t strong enough to allow them to continue eating and chewing normally.
 This may be due to any number of causes including advanced decay, bone disorders, or simple age.
 When this occurs, their dentist will often suggest using an artificial denture that will allow the patient to regain full use of their mouth.

-There are two basic types of dentures that are available — complete dentures and partial dentures.
+Our Idaho Falls dentures come down to one of two types — complete dentures and partial dentures.
 If a patient needs an entire set of either upper or lower teeth replaced, they will need complete dentures.
 This often becomes necessary as aging patients find that their natural teeth are no longer as strong as they used to be.
 If, however, a patient still has some strong natural teeth remaining, a partial denture may be a better solution.

 Eating with Dentures and Partials

 When you first get your new denture appliance, you will probably need to spend a little bit of time practicing eating with them in.
 Unfortunately, the first few weeks may be a somewhat uncomfortable experience.
 In order to gain confidence and practice, you should start with soft foods that are cut into small pieces.
 Take your time and chew your food slowly using both sides of your mouth.

 Once you get used to your Idaho Falls dentures, you should be able to return to a normal diet — you may even be able to eat foods that you haven’t been able to eat in years.
 However, below you will find a few things that you should always keep in mind when eating with dentures.